MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/customize-zoominfo-app.md

 ### Create a solution

-Create a solution to locate and work with the components you’ve customized and then apply them to your Power Platform environment with Dynamics 365.
+Create a solution to locate and work with the components you’ve customized and then apply them to the Power Platform environment that hosts your Dynamics 365 apps.
 This makes it easier to return to your custom solution to make future changes.

 **To create a solution:**
 1. Sign in to the [Power Apps portal](https://make.preview.powerapps.com/) and choose the organization in which you’ve installed the ZoomInfo app.